 Please Note: Make all checks submitted to the Division of Securities payable to the Kentucky State Treasurer.

 To register a security in Kentucky, you must file Forms U-1, U-2 and other documents required by statute or regulation with the Department of Financial Institutions (DFI).
 For more information, see Kentucky Revised Statutes (KRS) 292.350 , KRS 292.360 , KRS 292.370 and KRS 292.380.
 There is an examination fee of $125 and a registration fee of 0.06 of 1 percent (0.0006) of the total amount of securities to be offered in Kentucky.
 The minimum registration fee is $60 and the maximum fee is $1,200.

 Contact Anthony Murphy at (502) 782-9062 with questions about registering securities.

 Issuer Agent Registration

-Issuer agents who need information about registering as an individual to sell these types of products may visit the Issuer Agents
+For information about registering as an individual to sell these types of products, visit the Issuer Agents page.

-, sets out a formal process for obtaining written rulings that requires a letter filing (along with a fee of $250) containing all of the relevant facts and circumstances of the proposed transaction(s) so that a thorough consideration of all the issues presented can be made, and to ensure that the provisions of the act are consistently applied.
-See KRS 292.420(2)
+DisclaimerThe Division of Securities does not respond to requests for written opinions on an “informal” basis, such as through emails.
+The Kentucky Securities Act, KRS Chapter 292, sets out a formal process for obtaining written rulings that requires a letter filing (along with a fee of $250) containing all of the relevant facts and circumstances of the proposed transaction(s) so that a thorough consideration of all the issues presented can be made, and to ensure that the act’s provisions are consistently applied.
+See KRS 292.420(3).